DSHydro/SnowML/docs/Ex2_VariationByHuc.md

 # What is KGE?
 [Klinge-Gupta Efficiency](https://en.wikipedia.org/wiki/Kling%E2%80%93Gupta_efficiency), is a metric is commonly used to assess the performance of hydrological models.
 KGE is a composite measure that considers (i) Correlation (r) between observed and simulated data, (ii) the Bias (β) assesaws S the ratio of the mean of simulated data to the mean of observed data, and (iii) Variability (y), which compares the standard deviations of simulated and observed data to evaluate the model's ability to reproduce the variability in the observed data.
 It is calculated as KGE=1− sqrt((r−1)^2+(β−1)^2+(γ−1)^2).

 KGE values range from negative infinity to 1, with a KGE value of 1 indicating perfect agreement between the simulated and observed data.
 A model which simply predicts the mean will have a KGE of -0.44.
 What is considered a "good" KGE score is context specific.
-For our expirements, we considered KGE > 0.7 to be acceptable, KGE >0.8 to be good, and KGE > 0.9 to be excellent based on literature reviwe of similar expirements.
+For our expirements, we considered KGE > 0.7 to be acceptable, KGE >0.8 to be good, and KGE > 0.9 to be excellent based on literature review of similar expirements.

 # How to Reproduce The Results